SahilDude89ss/PyntaxFramework/README.md

     first_name = 'Sahil' AND last_name = 'Sharma' OR email = 'SahilSHARM'"

-If the search results returns more than one bean, it will return an array with the associated bean or if the search returns only on record it will return the object and also can be accessed from the base bean.
+If the search results returns more than one bean, it will return an array with the associated bean or if the search returns only return one record it will return the object and also can be accessed from the base bean.